 From the top of Bootleggers Steps looking back towards Sharp Park Beach.
-You can also see the flat trail that runs along the beach.
+From here, the flat trail that runs along the beach is visible.

 Then we head out to The Point which has unbelievable views!
-We were last there the day of a high surf advisory and the waves were enormous!
+We were last there on a day with a high surf advisory and the waves were enormous!
 We sat watching them crash into the rocks for quite some time.